Text: James 1:1-18

 Perhaps you find yourself in the center of a new reality right now, needing to adapt and adjust to what has pummeled your life.
 Resiliency is in your DNA.
 Embrace it.
 Let the words of Psalm 37:23–24 be your encouragement today: “The Lord makes firm the steps of the one who delights in him; though he may stumble, he will not fall, for the Lord upholds him with his hand.”

 Resilience is ours because of the Hand that upholds us.
 Think about that as you seek to abide in Him this week.

 Father, change can be difficult, especially when it is accompanied by loss or defeat.
 You never promised us a life immune to hardship, but You have promised to uphold us that we will not stumble and fall when tornado-like trials come.
 Teach us the virtue of trusting Your heart.
 Holy Spirit, help us to live out our days with an anticipation of the redemption that is sure to come.
 We bless You with our worship and praise, in Jesus’ name, Amen.

-Questions for Reflection and/or Family Discussion:
+Questions for Reflection, Small Group or Family Discussion: